Obel Family Foundation and the Gallery

 The SMK had long wished to stage an all-new presentation of its entire collection, and generous support from e.g. the Obel Family Foundation allowed this ambitious scheme to be realised in 2012.
 Now, visitors can experience a reinterpreted presentation of the collections, one that includes information communicated via new digital and analogue platforms, all of it enhanced by new visitor facilities that support the overall museum experience.

 The exhibition spaces, covering a total area of approximately 6,700 m², have been renovated, and the new presentation of the collections now has approximately 1,500 works of art on display.
 The collections fall into three main areas: Older European Art, Older Danish Art, and modern art from 1900 onwards.
 The three main areas are presented as autonomous sections with more or less separate profiles.
 They are like three museums under a single roof, each of them making the most of the distinctive nature and potential of their particular field.

 Three museums in one

-The new presentation of the museum’s collections will be revealed in three stages.
-May of 2011 will see the opening of the section on older Danish art featuring art from 1750-1900.
-In the autumn of 2011 the section on European art from 1400-1800 will follow.
-Finally, the section on modern art will open its doors in the spring of 2012.
+The new presentation of the museum’s collections was completed in three stages.
+May 2011 saw the reopening of the section of older Danish art, presenting art from 1750-1900.
+This was followed in 2011 by the reopening of the section of European art from 1400-1800, and finally the modern section was presented in the spring of 2012.